nwehr/neopass/readme.md

 ## Paws

-`paws` is inspired by [pass](https://www.passwordstore.org) but is a little simpler and designed to work with pipes.
+`paws` is a password manager inspired by [pass](https://www.passwordstore.org) but is a little simpler and designed to work with pipes.
 For example, you can fuzzy search your passwords on the console by using `fzf`.

 ```
 MacBook-Pro:~ $ paws | fzf | paws